Bingawan: American colonial era

+The Postwar era

 After World War II, a complete elementary school was opened.
 The enrolment rapidly increased which resulted to the opening of the Bingawan High School in July 1966.
 Through the untiring efforts of Mrs. Sofia Paren and Mrs. Marcelina S. Castronuevo, both public school teachers of Bingawan Elementary School, the school was able to obtain 84 enrollees which comprised the first year high school class with two sections, thus meeting the requirements for the opening of a Barangay High School.
 The first two high school instructors assigned were Mrs. Myrna S. Jamili and Miss Nicolasa Quilarto.
 Through their sacrifices and the cooperation of the people of the Municipality, the school expanded and in July 1984, it was converted into a National High School which was then named as the Bingawan National High School.
 The papers and documents needed for such an upgrade were prepared and facilitated by Mr. Bonifacio Castronuevo, Sr. who was a high school teacher from Calinog.
 The processing of the papers was also undertaken by Dr. Victor S. Castronuevo and was approved by the Board through the help of Board Member Esperidion Jagunap, who was known as the “Father of the Barangay High School”.

 The Improvement of the community started in 1952, through the efforts of Victor C. Plagata, an elected councilor of Calinog.
 He paved the streets, improved the plaza and encouraged community beautification.
 Gradually, the residents built bigger houses.
 A public market was later constructed to cater to the needs of the people.
 This made marketing easier of the public.
 More improvements were made when Victor Plagata was elected Vice Mayor of Calinog in 1955.
 After a lapse of ten years, another Bingawan resident was elected Municipal Councilor in the person of Dr. Victor S. Castronuevo.
 His victory in 1967 elections added a name for Bingawan.

 The restless spirits of Victor S. Plagata and Consolador Faldas made possible the realization of the great dream of Bingawan to become an independent municipality.
 A bill was later passed that was authored by Congressman Ricardo Y. Ladrido, which later became R.A.
 5511, to create Bingawan as a Municipality of the Province of Iloilo.
 The bill was approved by the Congress in May 1969.
 Bingawan became a new Municipality, independent from Calinog, its mother Municipality.

 On April 10, 1970, the first set of municipal officials were appointed led by Victor C. Plagata as Municipal Mayor and Concolador Faldas as Vice Mayor.
 The Municipal Councilors were Sulpicio Castronuevo, Ildelfonso Caras, Santos Laygan, Bernardo Girao, Aurelio Gargoles and Alepio Castillanes.
 Judge Lodrigio Lebaquin administered their Oath of Office.
 Under the leadership of Mayor Plagata, roads and streets were constructed connecting Bingawan to adjacent Municipalities.
 Barangay roads were also constructed to connect the barangays to Poblacion.
 School buildings and other development structures were constructed changing Bingawan into a nicer and better place to live in.